 - Make it Vegetarian - Swap in more vegetables (sliced mushrooms work great) or vegetarian soy crumbles for the pork to make this a vegetarian spring roll.
 Look for vegetarian “oyster” sauce made with mushrooms so that you still get all the rich umami flavor.

-- Try Different Dipping Sauces – Use any of your favorite dipping sauces for these spring rolls.
-Sweet Thai Chili Sauce is classic, but I love them with Peanut Sauce, and even with non-Thai sauces like Avocado Crema!
+- Try Different Dipping Sauces - Use any of your favorite dipping sauces for these spring rolls.
+Sweet Thai Chili Sauce is classic, but I love them with Thai Peanut Sauce (or this simpler version using only pantry staples) and even with non-Thai sauces like Avocado Crema!

 More Thai Snacks and Appetizers